 It is not that easy to find representative information about the most interesting landmarks and attractions in North Korea.

-Highlights of North Korea are:
+The most amazing (known) wonders of North Korea are:

 - Ancient fortifications.
 The giant forts around Pyongyang were surrounded by walls extending for many kilometers – like smaller cousins of the Great Wall of China.

 Most tourists bring from North Korea images of macabre structures built to serve as tools of propaganda for the current regime.
 Well… there might be needed a time distance to appreciate this kind of heritage – when this will be a part of a rather distant past.